tangneyscott/projectimpact/README.md

 # The Impact Project

+### Why This is Important

+The world is an unfair place, where an individual's life can be largely determined on where and when they are born.
+We know what problems to tackle but the infrastructure to support them isn't incorporated in the Ethereum ecosystem as of right now.
+Let's build the future of the internet and tackle global problems along the way.

 ### Short Description

 The Impact Project enables access to support the United Nations 17 Sustainable Development Goals (SDGs). https://sdgs.un.org/goals